progrhyme/go-lv/README.md

 # go-lv

-Package lv implements a simple logging package with filtering level.
-It delegates output functionality to log.Logger from standard 'log' package.
+Package lv implements a simple logger with filtering level.

+This package extends the standard package log and aimed to be minimal.

 # Usage

-Using package Logger:
+Using package-level logger:

 ```go
 import "github.com/progrhyme/go-lv"